Generic Name: bimatoprost (bye-MAT-oh-prost)

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.

-Lumigan drops is a prostaglandin analog.
+Lumigan drops are a prostaglandin analog.
 It works to lower pressure in the eye by increasing fluid drainage from the eye.

 Do NOT use Lumigan drops if: